 Yes.
 Do not wait until a claims adjuster arrives to make temporary repairs needed to prevent further damage.
 Most policies have a provision to reimburse you for the expenses of reasonable and necessary repairs that protects against more damage, up to a specified dollar amount.
-Be sure to save all the receipts from your repair purchases.
+Be sure to save all the receipts from purchases related to your repairs.